basho/basho_docs/content/riak/kv/2.1.4/learn/dynamo.md

 writes the new version locally.
 The coordinator then sends the new version (along with the new vector clock) to the N highest-ranked reachable nodes.
 If at least W-1 nodes respond then the write is considered successful.

->In Riak a write is considered successful when the total number of responding writes equals W. This need not be a durable write, which is a separate value in Riak labeled DW.
+>In Riak KV a write is considered successful when the total number of responding writes equals W. This need not be a durable write, which is a separate value in Riak KV labeled DW.

 Similarly, for a get() request, the coordinator requests all existing versions of data for that key from the N highest-ranked reachable nodes in the preference list for that key, and then waits for R responses